closerdao/tdf-game-guide/02_roles-and-stakeholders/team_member.md

 ## Role Description

-Team Members are Citizens who have been elected or appointed to take on specific operational responsibilities within the community.
+Team Members are individuals who have been elected or appointed to take on specific operational responsibilities within the community.
 They lead key functional areas, manage resources, coordinate projects, and ensure the smooth functioning of community systems.
 Team Members combine practical skills with leadership abilities to serve the community's needs.

 ## Responsibilities